Obispodino/cvino/notes.md

 Here is a comprehensive project plan for your data science capstone, structured around the 9-step framework you provided.

+These are internal notes to be deleted at the end, it works as a guide.

+To check out the data set, please visit: https://github.com/rogerioxavier/X-Wines

 ---

 ### **Step 1: Define Your Goal**